bixbydevelopers/capsule-sample-space-resorts/README.md

 ### Prompt Flows

 #### Confirmation Prompt
-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:Confirmation`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `prompt:Confirmation`.
 For example:
 - Yes
 - Do it

-When the user is done revieweing their Order at the Confirmation Prompt, they can use these utterances to move forward and proceed with the reservation.
+When the user is done reviewing their Order at the Confirmation Prompt, they can use these utterances to move forward and proceed with the reservation.
 This is an "At prompt for" `Confirmation` with goal `Confirmation`.
 The Confirmation itself is annotated with a boolean Value "true" or "false".

 #### SpaceResort Selection Prompt
-You can see all trained utterances and plans by entering this query in the training tab search bar: `goal:Confirmation`.
+You can see all trained utterances and plans by entering this query in the training tab search bar: `prompt:SpaceResort`.
 For example:
 - The one with a refueling station
 - The Mercurial
 - The one on Venus

+The booking flow only allows a single SpaceResort at a time, so when there are multiple candidates the user will be presented with a `SpaceResort` Selection Prompt.
 For prompt training, the goal must always match the prompt context, so we train these as "At prompt for" `SpaceResort` with goal `SpaceResort`.
-The booking flow only allows a single SpaceResort at a time, so when there are multiple candidates the user will be presented with a Selection Prompt.
-Here they can answer in many ways, so we annotate any provided Value (space resort name, planet, search criteria) and add a flagged signal route to the `SelectResort` Action.
+There are many ways the user can answer, so we annotate any provided Value (space resort name, planet, search criteria) and add a special flagged signal route to the `SelectResort` Action.
 This Action will take the hotels currently in context and attempt to filter them based on the newly provided inputs.
 For example:
 - User: Book a hotel near Jupiter